Espeland detention camp: Liberation and post-war use by Norwegians

-On 9 May 1945, the arrival of the Norwegian Red Cross and Norwegian Police lead to the liberation of 209 remaining prisoners.
+On 9 May 1945, the arrival of the Norwegian Red Cross and Norwegian Police led to the liberation of 209 remaining prisoners.
 The camp was adapted to hold Norwegians accused of treason and renamed Espeland tvangsarbeidsleir (Espeland Forced Labour Camp).
 It was overseen by police until 1 April 1946, when jurisdiction passed to the Norwegian Prison Board.
 Conditions improved gradually: single-cell barracks were converted into communal ones, leisure activities were provided, and a mess-hall was built.
 However, as punishment for treason, outdoor work now included the retrieval of corpses from Nazi mass graves.

 On 25 October 1948, the remaining inmates held for treason were transferred elsewhere and the prison was tasked with holding the 60 Germans serving sentences for war crimes in Norway.
 By 21 April 1952, many of these prisoners had all been pardoned or deported and the Espeland Forced Labour Camp was closed.

 Camp facilities were then passed on to the Norwegian Civil Defence, which used it for training purposes during the Cold War until 1997.